neverset123/neverset123.github.io/_projects/RealEstateGPT.md

             <img style="width: 100%" src="img/payment.png" />
         </p>
         <div class="content has-text-justified">
-        The RealEstateGPT will be provided as SaaS(Software as s Service), which allows users to utilize the power of LLMs without having to train the models themselves.
+        The agent will be provided as SaaS(Software as s Service), which allows users to utilize the power of LLMs without having to train the models themselves.
 Users pay a fee based on the amount of usage or a monthlich subscription fee without usage amount limitation.
         </div>
     </div>
 </div>